-When it comes to luggage and travel, less is more and washing clothes in a dry bag is the epitome of this “traveler minimalism” and it makes for the perfect travel laundry kit.
+When it comes to luggage and travel, less is more.
+The dry bag laundry method is the epitome of this “traveler minimalism” and it makes for the perfect travel laundry kit.
 Keeping a dry bag for laundry allows you to wash anytime, meaning you can travel more with fewer sets of clothes but still have fresh clothes anywhere.
 Having fewer sets of clothes means smaller bags, an easier time moving from place to place, less money spent on checked bags, and more money to spend on food wine and adventures.

 How to Wash Clothes without a Washer While Traveling

 - Let a third party do your laundry (Southeast Asia and South America): Much cheaper but requires waiting 24-48 hours and I have had my nice undies stolen

-- Do it yourself in your bathroom: In the Sink: Free, but in hostels can be inconsiderate of shared bathrooms.
+- Do it yourself in your bathroom – In the Sink: Free, but in hostels can be inconsiderate of shared bathrooms.

-Letting your hostel do your laundry is nearly always an option.
+Letting your hostel or hotel do your laundry is nearly always an option.
 Plan on paying by the kilogram and receiving your laundry back in ~24 hours

 - In Southeast Asia and South America, laundry in a hostel usually costs $2-$5 per kilogram